Replacing Circus Ponies Notebook

 I really like the clean look and simplicity of this app.
 I haven't personally used this app yet, but everything I have heard about it has been positive.
 Depending on your needs this app might be a good solution for you.

-The last step in the this process is to move on.
+The last step in the the process of replacing Circus Ponies Notebook is to move on.
 You must sever all ties to the now dead Circus Ponies app and move forward with the application(s) you have chosen as (a) replacement(s).
 There is no such thing as a permanent application , at least not in today's fast moving technology world.
-Don't be afraid to experiment with different apps and use multiple apps to replace Circus Ponies Notebook, using a single app to replace just one or two key features at a time.
+Don't be afraid to experiment with different apps and use multiple apps for replacing Circus Ponies Notebook...using a single app to replace just one or two key features at a time.
 It is also important to think about the longevity of your data in these replacement applications.
 How is the data stored and how easily can you export that data into a format that can be read and used by another application.
 After all, Circus Ponies Notebook won't be the last app that goes off into that great big gig in the sky...